ICTime/en/index.md

 My Name is YU Bing, and I am an ASIC Physical Design Engineer at [NVIDIA](http://www.nvidia.com/page/home.html).
 Currently I am focusing on the Static Timing Analysis, include but not limited to constraint and timing closure of cutting edge GPU/Mobile chips.

-I am a big believer that an engineer can always fix broken things, and develop better solutions for work or personal issues.
-And I love the rule “Keep It Simple”.
-Github Pages serves me right in the geek way of blogging, documentation and scripting (Hardware engineer don’t coding)

-I also send some time now and then practicing [Market Timing](http://en.wikipedia.org/wiki/Market_timing), I did *NOT* profit from my speculation yet, This is just another area that I applying my academic and engineering skills.

-This line is edited on the webpage
+I love engineering as a profession that providing better solutions for hard problems.
+I also have passion on [Market Timing](http://en.wikipedia.org/wiki/Market_timing)

 ### Latest Posts